pulumi/docs/content/docs/esc/integrations/dynamic-secrets/aws-secrets.md

 ## Configuring OIDC

-To learn how to configure OpenID Connect (OIDC) between Pulumi Cloud and AWS, see the [OpenID Connect integration](/docs/pulumi-cloud/oidc/provider/aws/) documentation.
+To learn how to configure OpenID Connect (OIDC) between Pulumi Cloud and AWS, see [Configuring OpenID Connect for AWS](/docs/pulumi-cloud/oidc/provider/aws/).
 Once you have completed these steps, you can validate that your configuration is working by running either of the following:

 * `esc open <your-org>/<your-environment>` command of the [Pulumi ESC CLI](/docs/esc-cli/)
 * `pulumi env open <your-org>/<your-environment>` command of the [Pulumi CLI](/docs/install/)